ChilliCream/workshops/crypto/docs/docs/03-frontend/frontend4.md

    :::caution

-   Did you see that we have renamed the file `greetings` into `Greetings`?
+   Did you see that we have named the file `Greetings` in place of lowercase `greetings`?
    It is because we must follow some naming conventions required by the compiler in order to generate our graphql artifacts.
    This is a bit contribed specially when it is maintream to use `kebab-case` for file naming by other best practices.